Bubba Wallace on NASCAR Confederate Flag Ban: It’s About ‘Inclusion’

 But one driver, Ray Ciccarelli, protested the decision.
 Ciccarelli, who competes part-time in the NASCAR Gander RV & Outdoors Truck Series, announced Wednesday night that he will walk away from NASCAR because of the decision to get rid of the flag.

-Wallace, who has six top 10 finishes in thew NASCAR Cup series, was asked about what he would say to Ciccarelli or anyone who argues the flag is about heritage and not hate.
+Wallace, who has six top 10 finishes in the NASCAR Cup series, was asked about what he would say to Ciccarelli or anyone who argues the flag is about heritage and not hate.

 “I’ve seen a comment where to most it’s a sign of heritage, but to a large group of people it’s a sign of hate and oppression,” he said.